 • And, when the board carry out a skills audit (annually), include in this an audit of their networks.

-Whatever you do, to make it work well, it’s important that the Chair leads by example and encourages other board members to become more involved.
+Whatever you do, to make it work well, it’s important that the Chair leads by example and encourages other trustees to be engaged and paricipate.

 Some reasons to give them: